nf-core/rnaseq/docs/usage.md

 Used to turn of the edgeR MDS and heatmap.
 Set automatically when running on fewer than 3 samples.

+### `--percent_aln_skip`

+The pipeline will remove any samples from further processing that receive a percentage alignment below this.
+This is because downstream steps typically fail otherwise, halting the execution of the pipeline for all samples.
+Default: `5` (percent reads aligned).

 ### `--plaintext_email`

 Set to receive plain-text e-mails instead of HTML formatted.